HybridScale/orthus/index.md

 ## Technical details

 The Orthus cluster currently consists of a login node, one compute node and a storage node.
 Both the login and compute nodes run the Rocky Linux 9 as the OS, have [Slurm](https://slurm.schedmd.com/documentation.html) for resource management and job scheduling and [FreeIPA](https://www.freeipa.org/) for identity management / single sign-on.
-Additonally much of the HPC functionallity is proviced by the [OpenHPC](https://openhpc.community/) project.
+Additonally much of the HPC functionallity is proviced by the [OpenHPC](https://openhpc.community/) project, specifically using [this](Install_guide.pdf) version of the OpenHPC installation guide.
 For information of software avalable on the cluster see the [applications and software section](applications.md) section and for running batch jobs see the [Job scheduling](running.md) section of this documentation.

 1. **Compute node (GPU)**
     - 2 x Intel(R) Xeon(R) Gold 6240R CPU @ 2.40GHz